christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 # Introduction

-What follows is a to-do list in the form of a thin, unsatisfying, much too English-language-oriented bibliographical essay.
+What follows is a to-do list in the form of a thin, unsatisfying, much too English-language-oriented, somewhat (Greek and Latin) Classics biased, bibliographical essay.
 This page may, circumstances permitting, grow over time as I collect references and record brief remarks on a few of them.
 I have a lot to add and it will take time to dump my private list of resources into something worthwhile, still longer to find more resources, and even longer still to say anything sensible about them.
 Eventually---again, circumstances permitting---this page may be of use to someone other than me.

 If you're impatient for an excellent, recent, and far more comprehensive (and more richly multilingual) bibliography, I highly recommend